lyoganathan/lyoganathan.github.io/_posts/2021-09-03-Hypothesis-Testing.md

 ![plot of chunk boxplot-regression-line](/assets/images/regression_hypothesis_testing/boxplot-regression-line-1.png)

-The way the slope and intercept are calculated is called Oridnary Least Squares.
+The way the slope and intercept are calculated is called Oridnary Least Squares (OLS).
 It finds values of the slope and intercept that minimizes the sum of squared deviations.
-For every $x$ variable our model predicts a value $\hat{y_i}$.
-Our $x$ variable is categorical with 2 levels: $Adelie(0)$ or $Chinstrap(1)$.
+For every $x_i$ variable our model predicts a value $\hat{y_i}$, and least squares tries to estimate the parameters (slope & intercept) that minimize the difference between the actual data point $y_i$ and the predicted value from the best fit line $\hat{y_i}$:

 $$\sum_{i=1}^{n} (y_i - \hat{y_i})^{2}$$

-The least squares formula works by minimizing the sum of squared deviations.
-In this case the mean of both groups is what minimizes the sum of squared errors.
+Our $x$ variable only has 2 values: $0(Adelie)$ or $1(Chinstrap)$.
+The OLS formula finds the slope and intercept that minimizes the sum of squared deviations.
+In this case the mean of both groups is minimial distance to all other points.

-Let's take a simple example with 3 data points in one dimension.
-Let's say each data point is $y$.
-What value of $\hat{y}$ would minimize the sum of squared errors?
+To try and explain the intuition behind why this is the case, let's take a simple example with 3 data points in one dimension: $0$, $0.8$, $1$.
+In the above equation, each point would be a $y$.
+What value of $\hat{y}$ would minimize this equation?

 ![Residuals in one dimension](/assets/images/regression_hypothesis_testing/sse_1d.png)